 Sowing Bermuda grass seed isn’t too difficult of a task, provided you use the correct quantity of grass seed and do it at the right time.

 It grows best in soil that has a pH level between 5.8 and 7.
-You can use soil conditioners such as lime to amend any acidic soil and maintain proper nutrients levels.
+You can use soil conditioners such as lime to amend any acidic soil and maintain proper nutrient levels.

 If you’ve difficulty growing bermudagrass, test the soil to ensure it’s not too acidic.
 Then, provide it with grass fertilizer high in nitrogen every 6 to 8 weeks during the active growing season.
 Reduce the fertilization rate in early fall.